 Avoid Conflict and Create Harmony

-When was the last time you had a disagreement, misunderstanding or conflict with your friend, partner, family member, colleague, manager or customer?
+When was the last time you had a disagreement, misunderstanding or conflict with your partner, family member, friend, colleague, manager or customer?
 Do you find yourself getting stressed, frustrated, angry, upset or anxious when you communicate with other people?
 Here is how to avoid conflict and create harmony.